sercante-llc/campaign-influence-starter-pack/README.md

 > This package is designed to both run independently (in a self contained scratch org) as well as be directly deployed to an existing org (Sandbox or Production).

+> Users who wish to view the Dashboards and Reports will need to have the **Campaign Influence** Permission.

 ## What You Get
 When deploying to your org, this package simply installs:
 - 1 Report Folder